WGLabz/smarty/README.md

     }
 ```
 ## Used Tools w/ Docker
-1. Node-RED
+1. Node-RED [Secured with Basic Auth]
-2. Nginx to host the app.
+2. Nginx to host the app.[Port 80 Open]
 3. Duplicati for Backups.
+[Secured Later with password]
 4. mongoDB for DB.
+[Secured not ceonnectible from outside]
 5. Portainer for Health details.
+[Secured with basic Auth]